srinikandula/ulip-backend/README.md

 3.Solution Approach:
 An Application has to be designed and built to act as a Middleware for all the Information Systems across Mahindra Logistics which will be used to Call any API of ULIP to fetch the relevant Data for their usage.

-4.How to Access and Use the portal:
-   How to Access:
+4.How to Access:
      •Users can Login either using their Credentials directly.
      •New Users will need to connect with the Super Admin to get the access to LogiFreight.
-   How to Use:
-     •Backend:-
+5.How to Use Backend:-
        1. Go to the backend directory.
        2. Install all packages from npm i
        3. Run backend from node index.js
-     •Frontend:-
+6. How to use Frontend:-
        1. Go to the frontend directory.
        2. Install all packages from npm i - - force
        3. Install an additional package from  npm i engine.io-parser@5.2.1 --force
        4. Run frontend from ng serve
-       5. The frontend is running at port 4200 •Direction for the Backend:-
+       5. The frontend is running at port 4200 7.Direction for the Backend:-
        1. Creating user : Make a POST request curl  -X POST \
            'http://localhost:5000/user/signup' \